aiji42/prisma-fts-middleware/packages/algolia/README.md

 ##### `indexes` (required)

 Mapping of indexes to be linked to Algolia.
+The first level is an object with the model name as the key and the index mapping object as the value.
+Index mapping has the following members.

 - `objectID`: Primary key name of the table, such as `id`.
 - `indexes`: Object with column name as key and Algolia index as value.